Keywords: Noisy Label, Deep Learning, Classification

-- Abstract: Label noise is frequently observed in real world large scale datasets.
+Abstract: Label noise is frequently observed in real-world large-scale datasets.
 The noise is introduced due to a variety of reasons; it is heterogeneous and feature-dependent.
-Most existing approaches to handle noisy labels fall into two categories: they either assume an ideal feature-independent noise, or remain heuristic without theoretical guarantees.
-In this paper, we propose to target a new family of feature-dependent label noise.
-This is much more general than commonly used i.i.d.~label noise and encompasses a broad spectrum of noise patterns.
-Focusing on this general noise family, we propose a progressive label correction algorithm that iteratively corrects labels and refine the model.
-We provide theoretical guarantees showing that for a wide variety of (unknown) noise patterns, a classifier trained with this strategy will converge to be consistent with the Bayes classifier.
-On different datasets, our method outperforms multiple SOTA baselines and is robust to various noise types and levels.
+Most existing approaches to handling noisy labels fall into two categories: they either assume an ideal feature-independent noise, or remain heuristic without theoretical guarantees.
+In this paper, we propose to target a new family of feature-dependent label noise, which is much more general than commonly used i.i.d. label noise and encompasses a broad spectrum of noise patterns.
+Focusing on this general noise family, we propose a progressive label correction algorithm that iteratively corrects labels and refines the model.
+We provide theoretical guarantees showing that for a wide variety of (unknown) noise patterns, a classifier trained with this strategy converges to be consistent with the Bayes classifier.
+In experiments, our method outperforms SOTA baselines and is robust to various noise types and levels.

 One-sentence Summary: We propose a progressive label correction approach for noisy label learning task.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 Code: [![github](/images/github_icon.svg) pxiangwu/PLC](https://github.com/pxiangwu/PLC)